Ruslana: Early life

-Ruslana was born on 24 May 1973 in Lviv, Ukraine, then part of the Soviet Union.
+Ruslana Stepanivna Lyzhychko was born on 24 May 1973 in Lviv in the Ukrainian SSR of the Soviet Union.
 Her father, Stepan Lyzhychko, is a Hutsul Ukrainian, and her mother, Nina Sapegina, is a Russian of Polish-Lithuanian origin.

-Encouraged by her mother, Ruslana studied from the age of four at an experimental musical school and sang in different bands, including in the vocal-instrumental band Horizon, the band Orion and the children's ensemble Usmishka (Smile).
+Encouraged by Nina, Ruslana studied from the age of four at an experimental musical school and sang in different bands, including in the vocal-instrumental band Horizon, the band Orion and the children's ensemble Usmishka (Smile).
 With Usmishka, Ruslana performed at a large concert in the Druzhba Stadium in 1989.
-One of the headlining acts of that concert was Vasyl Zinkevych, People's Artist of the Ukrainian SSR, who noticed her talent.
+One of the headlining acts of that concert was singer Vasyl Zinkevych, who noticed her talent.
 At the end of the concert, Zinkevych asked her to come on stage and declared in front of an audience of 15,000 spectators: "Remember this young singer, your compatriot.
 You will see: she will definitely become a real star."
 Ruslana's parents divorced in 1991.
-After finishing secondary school, Ruslana entered the Lviv Conservatory where she graduated as a classical pianist and symphonic orchestra conductor in 1995.
+After finishing secondary school, she entered the Lviv Conservatory, where she graduated as a classical pianist and symphonic orchestra conductor in 1995.